The Agency: cast, plot and everything we know about the Michael Fassbender political thriller

 The Agency cast

-Fassbender is the star of the series, playing the covert CIA agent Martian.
+Fassbender is the star of The Agency, playing the covert CIA agent Martian.
 Fassbender is a two-time Oscar nominee (12 Years a Slave, Steve Jobs), returning to the screen in the last year after a nearly four-year gap between projects.
 Things began to pick up with his pair of 2023 movies, The Killer and Next Goal Wins.
-In 2024, he has the Sundance hit Kneecap.
-Other future projects include Steven Soderbergh's Black Bag and now The Agency
+In 2024, he starred in the Sundance hit Kneecap.
+Other future projects include Steven Soderbergh's Black Bag.
+It's been an even longer wait to see Fassbender in a TV series, as this is his first role on TV since 2008's The Devil's Mistress.

 The Agency plot